Set up multiple revenue tracking events

 3RevenueEvents.png

-Create custom logic to isolate the revenue streams
+Example: Create custom logic to isolate the revenue streams

 Next, create custom logic that will pass the value for each revenue stream into a variable that can be passed to Optimizely Experimentation using the custom event API.
-Each revenue stream will need its own independent variable that is associated with a specific revenue custom event.
+Each revenue stream needs its own independent variable that is associated with a specific revenue custom event.
 Ensure that the value passed is converted into a single currency denomination and converted to cents before the value is passed to the revenue tag of the custom event.

-//pass the total purchase amount of just Widgets
+//pass the total purchase amount of just widgets

 var valueOfWidgets = ‘youDefineThisWidgetsValue’;

-//pass the total purchase amount of just Wingdings
+//pass the total purchase amount of just wingdings

 var valueOfWingdings = ‘youDefineThisWingdingsValue’;

-// Convert all Revenue into cents
+// Convert all revenue into cents

 var widgetsInCents = valueOfWidgets * 100;